Total Least Square Optimal Analytic Signal by Structure Tensor for N-D images: Gradient of phase in N-D

-In non-minutia neighborhoods of mid vertical portion, (zoomed in at T-R), local images are planar waves with constant $\bom $, (\ref{eq:minutia_model}), obeying $\bom^T \bn=0 $.
-Here hyper-plane artifacts clearly survive standard implementation of derivation operator\footnote {convolution with gradient of a Gaussian } defying the intuition inherited from $\OND $.
-The phase difference in neighboring pixels is no longer an integer multiple of $2\pi $ but can be as much as $2|\bom^T\br| $.
-This is noticable in gradient magnitudes, as a zig-zag patterned artifact wave.
+In mid vertical portion, (some zoomed-in), local images are planar waves obeying $\bom^\T \bn=0 $.
+As evidenced in the image, hyperplane artifacts survive standard implementation of derivation operator\footnote{convolution with gradient of a Gaussian} defying the intuition from $\OND $.
+The phase difference now is no longer an integer multiple of $2\pi $ but $2|\bom^\T\br| $, which is noticeable in real, and imaginary parts of $ z_{\bom(f)}(\br) $ and their gradients, as a zig-zag patterned artifact wave.
+Next, we suggest remedies.

-Unsurprisingly, hyper-plane artifacts plague even other neighborhoods with minutiae having directions aligned with $\bn $ or close to it.
-Therein one can observe that artifacts compared to other minutiae neighborhoods are prominent, Figure \ref{fg:ph_comp_gradient_o} zoomed in.
-Using the simple, one-minutia model in (\ref{eq:minutia_model}), which also has the minutia at the origin, the gradient field around such a minutia yields